mischegoss/covid-visualizer/README.md

 # Use the JavaScript Fetch API to Get COVID-19 Data

 The Fetch API is a simple way to make web requests and handle responses.
-In this tutorial, we will use Fetch API to make a request to a third-party API to retrieve COVID-19 data.
+In this tutorial, we will use Fetch API to make a request to a third-party API to retrieve data.

 ## Prerequisites

-For this tutorial, you should be comfortable with with the basics of JavaScript and have some understanding of HTML and CSS.
+You should be comfortable with JavaScript fundamentals and have some understanding of HTML and CSS.

 ## What is an API?

 APIs or Application Programming Interfaces allow us to perform complex functions or retrieve data with only a few lines of code.

-We will use two kinds of APIs to retrieve the COVID-19 data.
+We will use two kinds of APIs to fetch the COVID-19 data.

   * __Browser-Level APIs__ These APIs are built into the browser and allow us to implement complex functionality easily.
 We will use the Fetch API's `fetch()` method to retrieve our data.
+We will also use the Web API methods `body.json()` and `document.getElementById()` to parse the data and select the HTML element we want to update.

   * __Third-Party APIs__ These APIs are developed by a third-party source and can be used to access functionality or data.
 We will access COVID-19 data from the [COVID Tracking Project API](https://covidtracking.com/data/api).